 As noted throughout, a key management and design goal of MPAs that aim to restore, maintain or enhance populations of one or more particular species is to include and protect high quality habitat for those species within the boundaries of the MPAs.
 MPAs can help sustain populations inside or outside their boundaries by protecting habitat essential for either reproduction or that acts as nursery grounds regardless of whether young remain within the MPA or migrate to adult habitat outside of MPAs.
 For populations within MPAs to be replenished by young that use particular nursery habitat, nursery habitats should be protected within the same MPA inhabited by adults or MPAs should be located in close proximity to nursery habitats to ensure that young will migrate to and replenish populations within the MPAs.
-Including nursery habitat and adult habitat within the same MPA increases the likelihood that young will replenish populations within the MPA and that the nursery habitat will be protected.
-Examples include the inclusion of ecosystems known to be important nursery habitats for fishes and invertebrates (e.g., mangrove forests, seagrass beds, estuaries, kelp forests) (Figure 3.6).
+Including nursery habitat and adult habitat within the same MPA increases the likelihood that young will replenish populations within the MPA and that the nursery habitat so for fishes and invertebrates (e.g., mangrove forests, seagrass beds, estuaries, kelp forests) (Figure 3.6).